Voters in Italy, Austria send message to Europe

 Could Italy leave the EU?

-The biggest winners will be former comedian turned politician Bebe Grillo's Five Star Movement party (M5S).
+The biggest winners will be former comedian turned politician Beppe Grillo's Five Star Movement party (M5S).
 They are anti-EU and want Italy freed from the constraints of the European single currency.
 It's the sort of change the EU is unlikely to give easily, if at all.

 The stage is slowly being set for a possible Itexit.

 Renzi had been doing well in the polls until he staked his political future on the referendum.
-His enemies saw their chance and pounced, and that includes other anti-EU parties like the Northern League, or Legra Nord.
+His enemies saw their chance and pounced, and that includes other anti-EU parties like the Northern League, or Lega Nord.

 The message for Brussels is clear; if anti-EU sentiment can bring down the Prime Minister then it might surely pluck Italy from the dwindling group of 27 nations.